Defect-induced spin textures in magnetic solids: Coplanar spin textures

 corresponding to the $1/r^3$ law in two dimensions.
 A spin texture created around a vacancy in TAF possesses three-fold rotation symmetry.
 In particular, spins do not tilt along the vertical line and two other equivalent crystallographic directions passing through the vacant site.
-These directions correspond to zeros of the octupole harmonic and all higher-order terms that are present in the multipole expansion.
+These directions correspond to zeros of the octupole $\cos 3\varphi$ harmonic and are further protected by the rotation symmetry.

 The second model is the frustrated square lattice antiferromagnet (FSAF) with nearest $J_1$ and next-nearest $J_2$ neighbor Heisenberg exchange interactions.
-For $J_2>\frac{1}{2} J_1$ the ordering wave vector is either ${\bf Q} = (\pi,0)$ or ${\bf Q} = (0,\pi)$ and the model has degenerate classical ground states.
+For $J_2>\frac{1}{2} J_1$ the ordering wave vector is either ${\bm Q} = (\pi,0)$ or ${\bm Q} = (0,\pi)$ and the model has degenerate classical ground states.
 The degeneracy can be visualized as an arbitrary mutual orientation of two interpenetrating square lattice antiferromagnets formed by the diagonal $J_2$ bonds.
 At zero temperature, a vacancy enforces an orthogonal orientation of the two interpenetrating antiferromagnetic sublattices \cite{Henley89}.
 The resulting spin readjustments in the nearest-neighbor shell $\phi_i, h_i \sim \cos 2\varphi$, see Fig.~\ref{fig:Multipoles}(b), is described by a nonzero quadrupole moment $Q^{\alpha\beta} = \sum_i h_i r_i^\alpha r_i^\beta$.
-The long-distance behavior of magnetic distortions in this case is given by
+A solution of the Laplace's equation (\ref{DeltaMxy}) with the quadrupole symmetry behaves at large distance as \cite{LL2}

 which is slower than for the TAF.
-Spins along the nodal directions of the quadrupole moment do not tilt away from their initial orientations irrespective of the distance to the vacancy.
+Spins along the nodal $[11]$ and $[1\bar{1}]$ lines of the quadrupole moment passing through the impurity do not tilt irrespective of the distance to the vacancy as dictated by the four-fold rotation symmetry of the emerging spin texture.
+The asymptotic law (\ref{Qab}) suggests the same behavior for spins on the same lines that are off-centered from the vacancy as well.
+This is, however, not quite correct.
+Instead, spin tilting along the off-centered $[11]$ and $[1\bar{1}]$ lines is nonzero but follows the $1/r^3$ distance dependence determined by the next-order multipole moment in the expansion of the source term (\ref{Qsource}).

 The next two examples illustrated in Figs.~\ref{fig:Multipoles}(c) and \ref{fig:Multipoles}(d) correspond to the $J_1$--$J_2$ Heisenberg antiferromagnet on a kagome lattice (KAF).
 The nearest-neighbor Heisenberg antiferromagnet with $J_1>0$ and $J_2=0$ has an extensive degeneracy of the classical ground states.
 For any triangular plaquette, any three spins are constrained to form a 120$^\circ$ configuration.
 However, this does not fix a periodicity of the magnetic structure \cite{Chalker92,Harris92,Ritchey93}.
 The second-neighbor exchange $J_2$ lifts this macroscopic degeneracy in two different ways depending on its sign.
 For $J_2>0$, the $q=0$ state becomes energetically stable, Fig.~\ref{fig:Multipoles}(c), whereas $J_2<0$ selects the $\sqrt{3}\times\sqrt{3}$ magnetic structure, Fig.~\ref{fig:Multipoles}(d), \cite{Harris92}.
 Having different translational patterns, the two states also differ in the sense of spin rotations described by their chirality.
 The $q=0$ state exhibits the same chirality for all triangular plaquettes, whereas in the $\sqrt{3}\times\sqrt{3}$ structure the chiralities for up and down plaquettes have opposite signs.